Beta Reader Information

 3. Did something not get resolved?

-Beware: that as these are long series, what you’re looking for may not be resolved until the next book.
+Beware: that these are long series, what you’re looking for may not be resolved until the next book.

 • Reviews: